-We may take the following steps to protect you, other residents and staff members:
+If you are able to understand how your behavior affects other people or causes harm we may take the following steps to protect you, other residents, and staff members:

-If someone has been injured or is likely to be injured, then the police will be called to handle the situation.
+If someone has been injured or is likely to be injured, we might call the police to handle the situation.
 We may also call a Child or Adult Protection person.
 Like everywhere else, if you hurt someone, then that person has the right to file charges against you with the police.